-SPECIAL HAZARDS ARISING FROM THE PRODUCT: If heated to high temperatures for a prolonged period this product can ignite.
-When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides).
+SPECIAL HAZARDS ARISING FROM THE PRODUCT: This product contains a skin sensitizer and so presents a contact hazard to firefighters.
+If heated to high temperatures for a prolonged period, the water in this product can evaporate off and the residue may ignite.
+When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon, sodium, nitrogen and sulfur oxides, phosgene, hydrogen chloride, and hydrogen fluoride).